A colorful brown-throated conure (Aratinga pertinax) eating a fruit from a turpentine (gumbo limbo) tree in the U.S. Virgin Islands

 Pearly-eyed thrashers can be easily recognized by the whitish eye surrounding a dark pupil.
 They make loud distinctive calls.

 Thrashers eat a variety of fruits, berries, insects and small animals.
-They aggressively compete with other birds for nest space, and may eat the eggs of other species, including brown-throated conures.
+The one in the picture was eating the fruits of a Christmas palm.
+Thrashers aggressively compete with other birds for nest space, and may eat the eggs of other species, including brown-throated conures.

-A smooth billed ani bird perched among green foliage, with a blurred scenic background.
+A smooth billed ani (Crotophaga ani) perched among green foliage, with a blurred scenic background in the U.S. Virgin Islands

 Smooth-Billed Ani (Crotophaga ani)